TheLongplayerTrust/longplayer-python/README.md

 ## Installation

-The `libsamplerate` library is required for audio playback.
+The `libsamplerate` and `portaudio` libraries are required for audio playback.

 * On macOS: `brew install libsamplerate`
+* On Raspberry Pi: `sudo apt install libportaudio2`

 To install Longplayer, clone this repository and run: